HosseinEyvazi/user/README.md

-anybody has access to news
+anybody has access to news .

-only signed in users have access to digital coin news (therefore we have a navigate to sign up comp) Home in navifation bar for
+only signed in users have access to digital coin news (therefore we have a navigate to sign up comp) .

+Home in navigation bar for :

 1-admin : list of users(with serachbar)

-2-else(signed in or not users) is another comp i have used json-server package for handelling backend
+2-else(signed in or not users) is another comp

+i have used json-server package for handelling backend
 run:

-1-json-server --watch ./src/fakeAPI/users.json --port 3003
+#### 1-json-server --watch ./src/fakeAPI/users.json --port 3003
-2-json-server --watch ./src/fakeAPI/news.json --port 3005
+#### 2-json-server --watch ./src/fakeAPI/news.json --port 3005
-3-npm start
+#### 3-npm start
 styling using tailwind